ElofssonLab/PRODRES/README.md

-# fastPSSM : fast generation of Position-Specific Scoring Matrices
+# PRODRES : PROtein Domain REduced Search

-- Download (or clone) the FastPSSM Git repository
+- Download (or clone) the PRODRES Git repository
-- Dowload and unzip the database from http://topcons.net/static/download/topcons2_database.zip inside the FastPSSM folder
+- Dowload and unzip the database from http://topcons.net/static/download/topcons2_database.zip inside the PRODRES folder
 - There are three paths in fastPSSM_environment.py that need to be adjusted **ONLY** in case you do not use the database as-is, otherwise leave them as they are:
   - **pfam**: /pfam/to/the/pfam/folder/
   - **pfamscan**: /path/to/pfam_scan.pl
   - **uniprot_db**: /path/to/fall-back/database [e.g. Uniref90]

 - Running the workflow:
-  - Basic usage: `python fastPSSM.py [parameters]`
+  - Basic usage: `python PRODRES.py [parameters]`

             parameters:
                 --input <input file>:                   needs to be in fasta format, can be one or more sequences [**]